 We describe the TinyRAM architecture, which is a random-access machine designed to be a convenient tool to efficiently express correctness of nondeterministic computations.
-TinyRAM is a reduced instruction set computer (RISC) with a Harvard architecture and word-addressable random-access memory.
-It strikes a balance between two opposing goals:
+TinyRAM is a reduced instruction set computer (RISC) with byte-addressable random-access memory; it comes in two variants: one following the Harvard architecture (where data and program lie in separate address spaces, and the latter is read-only), and one following the von Neumann one (data and program lie in the same read-write address space).

+TinyRAM strikes a balance between two opposing goals: